 “You tell your mum hello for me,” he said.

-Then all of sudden, I got short of breath and was stricken with panic.
-The awkward silence was bellowing inside of me.
+Then, I got short of breath, panicked.
+The awkward silence was bellowing.
 We were face to face, locked in a gaze that was heavy with interest from my side and perceived (mine) slight interest from his side.
 At that point, I just slid my hand out of his manly grasp and stepped back.
 He smiled.
 I smiled.
 That was it.

 I ran back, breathless, atwitter, exhilarated.
 I was a mini-celebrity within my group!
 Then the questions came: what were his eyes like?
 How did his skin feel?
 How close were you to his face?

 TOFOG was slated to play in about a half hour so we refueled with a variety of spirits: gin, vodka, whiskey.
-And of course, my mediocre house chardonnay – sadly, un-buttery.
+And of course, my mediocre house chardonnay – quite un-buttery.

 Kim was nowhere to be seen.
 Then the lights dimmed…and the crowd cheered.
 Russell and band were about to hit the stage.